2023 Healthcare Trends

 - Long, costly IT technology implementation will not help PCPs deploy value-based care quickly.
 Here again, we expect greater demand for eConsult services.
 Large practice groups, health plans and ACOs are evaluating the AristaMD platform because our eConsult solution can be deployed in weeks, not months.
 And return on investment (ROI) for eConsults is evident almost immediately. eConsults bring both monetary benefits for the patient and practice and quality benefits, like faster access to specialty care advice, fewer delays in diagnosis and less emergency department usage.

 Retail Healthcare will Continue to Expand

 As large companies, like Amazon, enter the market while traditional drug stores grow their footprint, changes to the primary care landscape will impact healthcare in 2023 in a number of ways:

 1. Health equity will increase as access to a primary care provider becomes available in more locations.
 When combined with the support of ACA subsidies that expand insurance coverage, patients that were not able to visit a PCP due to cost or location will now use these services.

-2. As more patients use retail clinics, Access to data related to which specialists are in-network, nearby and available will be critical to the further expansion of retail healthcare.
+2. As more patients use retail clinics, access to data related to which specialists are in-network, nearby and available will be critical to the further expansion of retail healthcare.
 Like traditional primary care practices, these clinics will need to serve patients using Medicare, Medicaid and private coverage.
-The demands of the patient for in-network copays and the pressure of value-based care payment models, particularly from Medicare and Medicaid plans, will require Amazon, CVS and Walgreens, among others, to quickly search for specialists that can accept the patient’s insurance and schedule the patient quickly.
+The demands of the patient for in-network copays and the pressure of value-based care payment models, particularly from Medicare and Medicaid plans, will require Amazon, CVS and Walgreens, among others, to quickly search for specialists that can accept the patient’s insurance and schedule the patient soon.